 " Oh I'm really confident about these guys, they're a bit younger than me but still, like, a lot of confidence, these guys.

 "A really good defender.
 I'm sure he will fit in.
 And then a winger, a 10, I would say, really good one-on-one, something we need to create chances and score goals.
 Yeah.
-We trained well on Thursday, and I think if we can kick on from this, we can really win this and yeah."
+We trained well on Thursday, and I think if we can walk on from this, we can really win this and yeah."

 If you really can't make it, there's full commentary on This Is The Coast Extra from 3pm.